Government Public Records - How to access public records in the United States

 COSTP - California Open Source Textbook Project

 Education is incredibly expensive.
 Tuition continues to increase every year by a shocking amount.
-The U.S. Department of Education's National Center for Education Statistics reported that the average cost of attending a 4-year university in 1980 was $8,756 per year in inflation-adjusted 2010 dollars.
+Public records from the U.S. Department of Education's National Center for Education Statistics show that the average cost of attending a 4-year university in 1980 was $8,756 per year in inflation-adjusted 2010 dollars.
 The average cost in 2010 of attending a 4-year university was $21,657 in 2010 dollars.
 2-year colleges and technical institutes had similar increases in tuition.

 College students are saddled with huge student loans when they graduate.
 In 2012, the average student graduated with $27,253 in student loans and the Federal Reserve Bank of New York released figures showing that 11 percent of all student loans were delinquent.